pacific-hake/hake-assessment/README.md

 Note: changing value in starter file to "0 # run display detail (0,1,2)" may speed up the MCMC a tiny bit.

+***Commands for 2019:***

+        ss3 -mcmc 24000000 -mcsave 10000 -mcseed 36519
+        ss3 -mceval

+The 24 million samples saving 1 in every 10 thousand results in 2400 samples saved.
+These values are then been combined with starter.ss values of

+        400     # MCMC burn-in
+        1       # MCMC thinning interval

+to get 2000 total samples.

 __Andy's other notes__